ilham-bouk/Advice_generator_app/README.md

 # Frontend Mentor - Advice generator app solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor] (https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help improve coding skills by building realistic projects.

 ## Table of contents